 Expected User Knowledge#

+To fully utilize all of the functionality of Aviary, some background knowledge is required.
 This section details the recommend user knowledge to use Aviary for different purposes.
-We’ll reference the three user interface levels throughout.

 One of the most important aspects of performing computational design and optimization is understanding the resulting designs, if they’re realistic, and what those designs mean in the real world.
 Thus, some knowledge of aircraft design is greatly beneficial when running Aviary.

-At a basic level, the user is expected to understand how conventional aircraft fly simple missions (takeoff, climb, cruise, descent).
-Additionally, a simplistic understanding of how forces act on the aircraft during flight is helpful, including aerodynamic lift and drag, propulsive thrust, and the weight of the aircraft.
-Many of Aviary’s components are based on these basic principles, which are often detailed in introductory aircraft design textbooks, such as Raymer’s Aircraft Design.
+The user is expected to understand how conventional aircraft fly simple missions (takeoff, climb, cruise, descent).
+Additionally, a understanding of how forces act on the aircraft during flight is helpful, including aerodynamic lift and drag, propulsive thrust, and the weight of the aircraft.
+Many of Aviary’s components are based on these basic principles, which are often detailed in introductory aircraft design textbooks.

 More advanced users will benefit by understanding how different mission definitions, constraints, and design variables affect the aircraft design and optimal trajectory.
 Advanced users can also benefit from understanding how the different subsystems are modeled and how they interact with each other.
-User-defined external subsystems generally require a bit more aircraft design knowledge to understand how to integrate them physically correctly into the Aviary platform.
+User-defined external subsystems generally require a bit more aircraft design knowledge to understand how they will impact vehicle performance.

-Aviary uses many concepts related to multidisciplinary design and optimization (MDO) to perform its design and optimization tasks.
-At a simplistic level, knowledge of MDO is not needed to use Aviary.
-Aviary’s Level 1 interface is made with the goal of being accessible to users with no knowledge of MDO.
+Aviary uses many concepts related to multidisciplinary optimization (MDO) to perform its design and optimization tasks.
+Knowledge of MDO techniques and theory is not required to use Aviary, however it is strongly recommended even for basic users to help understand their models and debug issues.

 The OpenMDAO dev team has a series called Practical MDO that is a great resource for learning about MDO.
 It consists of short lesson videos and corresponding Python notebooks that teach the basics of MDO.
-For a quick view into why we use gradient-based multidisciplinary optimization in Aviary, check out this video.
+For a quick introduction to gradient-based multidisciplinary optimization, check out this video from the Practical MDO series.

-There is also a free textbook on MDO written by Professors Joaquim R.R.A.
+There is also a free textbook on MDO available written by Professors Joaquim R.R.A.
 Martins and Andrew Ning.
-It is quite readable and available in pdf format.

 The goal of Aviary is to make aircraft design and optimization accessible to a wide range of users while providing a flexible and powerful platform for advanced users.

-This means that the simple user interface at level 1 does not strictly require any programming knowledge.
-Users can interact with Aviary through input files and the command line, viewing the results in a web browser.
+Users can interact with Aviary without any programming knowledge through use of input files and the command line, and viewing results in a web browser.

 As users dig deeper into the Aviary code, they will encounter the various dependencies that Aviary relies on.
 The most important of these is OpenMDAO, which is the optimization framework that Aviary is built on top of.
 In addition to its basic user guide, users are encouraged to learn more about the following topics in the OpenMDAO Advanced User Guide: